PMTair Flight 241

 Progress Multi Trade Air Flight 241 was a scheduled domestic passenger flight from Siem Reap to Sihanoukville, Cambodia.
 The flight was operated by regional airliner PMTair using an Antonov An-24.
 On 25 June 2007, the Antonov An-24, registered as XU-U4A, disappeared over the Cambodian jungle near Bokor Mountain in Kampot while on approach to Sihanoukville.
 A massive search and rescue operation ensued with thousands of soldiers and police scoured the area.
 The aircraft was found to have crashed in southwestern Cambodia, northeast of Dâmrei Mountains.
 All 22 people on board, most of whom were South Korean tourists, were killed.
 It remains as the second deadliest air disaster in Cambodian history.

 An investigation was completed in March 2008.
 The investigation concluded that the crash had been caused by several factors, including the pilots' decision to continue their flight beyond their designated flight route, their decision to continue the descent in inclement weather condition, and poor management from PMTAir.
-Director of Flight Directors for Cambodian State Secretariat of Civil Aviation, Kao Sivoeun, however stated that investigators could not determine whether the airline or the pilots were the ones to blame.
+Director of Flight Directors for Cambodian State Secretariat of Civil Aviation, Kao Sivoeun, however, stated that investigators could not determine whether the airline or the pilots were the ones to blame.

 Background

-The aircraft was making a domestic passenger flight from Angkor International Airport in Siem Reap to Sihanoukville International Airport in Sihanoukville, Cambodia.
+The aircraft was making a domestic passenger flight from Siem Reap International Airport in Siem Reap to Sihanoukville International Airport in Sihanoukville, Cambodia.
 Siem Reap was the main tourist hubs city to Sihanoukville in Cambodia.
 On the other hand, Sihanoukville was one of the most popular tourist destination in the country.
-The city was famous for its beaches and site of the famed Angkor Wat temple complex.
+Sihanoukville is famous for its beaches, while Siem Reap is site of the famed Angkor Wat temple complex.

 Tourism industry in Cambodia has improved, and most of the tourists were from South Korea.
 According to Cambodia's Tourism Ministry, South Korea had the highest number of tourists visiting Cambodia in 2006.
 Around 221,000 South Koreans were among 2006's total of 1.7 million foreign visitors.
 The airline, PMTair, was a small Cambodian airline that began flying from Siem Reap to Sihanoukville in January 2007, a new route to spur the country's burgeoning tourism industry, which had been decimated due to the country's prolonged civil war.
 According to PMTAir's website, the airline has six roundtrip flights a week between Siem Reap and Incheon and Busan.